DonnieData/DonnieData.github.io/_posts/2022-8-8-post-sqlite_database_migration.md

 In this projectI migrate an entire SQLite database into PostgreSQL and explore the use of Views, which is a common but powerful feature.

 ## Database Migration
+#### Load sqlite database into Python
--loadd sqlite database file into python environment using sqlite3 library
+file into python environment using sqlite3 library

 ```python
 #connect to sqlite db file